mrucker/kpirl-kla/README.md

 This repository implements several RL and IRL algorithm via a consistent interface.

-Three example problem "domains" utilizing the algorithms are included in the project for demonstration.
+Three example problem "domains" utilizing the algorithms are included in the project.

 The "huge" domain corresponds to the experiments and models described in the original KPIRL/KLA ([paper](https://arxiv.org/abs/2002.10904))